Planck 2015 results. XIII. Cosmological parameters: Extensions to the base CDM model

 \subsubsection{Scalar spectral index and tensor fluctuations}

 Primordial tensor fluctuations (gravitational waves) contribute to both the CMB temperature and polarization power spectra.
 Gravitational waves entering the horizon between recombination and the present day generate a tensor contribution to the large-scale CMB temperature anisotropy.
 In this data release, the strongest constraint on tensor modes from \planck\ data still comes from the CMB temperature spectrum at $\ell\la 100$.
 The corresponding comoving wavenumbers probed by the \planck\ temperature spectrum have $k \la 0.008\,\Mpc^{-1}$, with very little sensitivity to higher wavenumbers because gravitational waves decay on sub-horizon scales.
-The precision of the \planck\ constraint is limited by cosmic variance of the dominant scalar anisotropies, and it is also model dependent.
-In polarization, in addition to $B$-modes, the $EE$ and $TE$ spectra also contain a signal from tensor modes coming from reionization and last scattering.
+The precision of the \planck\ constraint is limited by cosmic variance of the large-scale anisotropies (which are dominated by the scalar component), and it is also model dependent.
+In polarization, in addition to $B$-modes, the $EE$ and $TE$ spectra also contain a signal from tensor modes coming from the last-scattering and reionization epochs.
 However, in this release the addition of \planck\ polarization constraints at $\ell \ge 30$ do not significantly change the results from temperature and low-$\ell$ polarization (see Table~\ref{tab:grid_1paramext}).